-The goal of NCAC is to increase low-income, first generation, and underrepresented students entering and completing higher education.
-Using recent college graduates, NCAC looks to encourage students to pursue post-secondary education and assist students as they look to navigate the college admissions process.
+The goal of CAC is to increase low-income, first generation, and underrepresented students entering and completing higher education.
+Using recent college graduates, CAC looks to encourage students to pursue post-secondary education and assist students as they look to navigate the college admissions process.

-The consortium of Dickinson College, Franklin & Marshall College, Gettysburg College, and Millersville University makes up the Keystone Region of NCAC.
+The consortium of Dickinson College, Franklin & Marshall College, Gettysburg College, and Millersville University makes up the Keystone Region of CAC.

-In total, 320 NCAC College Advisers currently serve over 110,000 students nationwide.
+In total, 320 CAC College Advisers currently serve over 110,000 students nationwide.

 The Jack Kent Cooke Foundation was created to help students with exceptional promise reach their full academic potential through education.
 For this reason, the JKC Foundation looks to create educational opportunities through scholarship programs to reach high-achieving, lower income students.